 What do you need to start a WordPress blog?

-There are three things you need to start a WordPress blog:
+There are three things you need to create a WordPress blog:

 - A domain name idea (this will be the name of your blog i.e wpbeginner.com)